 From the desert’s timeless tranquility to the old souk’s hustle and bustle to the Bollywood magnificence of the Rajmahal Theatre Dubai, Dubai invites, entices and romances us all.
 Here are 9 interesting places in Dubai – all conceptually unique and simply marvelous!
 Whether you only have 1 day to spare in Dubai or a full week, don’t miss out some of these best recommendations!

-9 Intriguing Places in Dubai and All of Middle East
+9 Intriguing Places in Dubai

 1. The Hajar Mountains